tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 "I always look tired."

 "Indeed.
 Yet tonight, you look like your tiredness has developed its own tiredness.
 Fatigue within fatigue.
-Like a Russian nesting doll of exhaustion."
+Like you’re exhausted from being exhausted."

 "Thank you, Rosa."